paramids/Spark-Connector/README.md

 # Spark-Connector

-Implementation of a Spark Connector
+This code contains an implementatio of an Apache Spark Connector for the Mongodb Non-SQL database.